mmcenta/left-shift/README.md

 A quick way to install them is to run the following command:
-`pip install -r [requirements.txt|requirements-gpu.txt]`, choosing the appropriate file for CPUs and GPUs.
+`pip install -r [requirements.txt|requirements-gpu.txt]`, choosing the appropriate file depending on whether you wish to run the models on a CPU or a GPU.

 To install the envronment, execute the following commands:
 ```